skphy/cluster/README.md

 - Solvent Accessible Surface Area SASA
 - coordinate of a conformer of a mole obj
 - centroid calculations ....
-- ALL TO DO ....
+- some done .. and SOME TO DO ....
 SKUMAR

 **(see data molecule)**